Chester Marcol: Professional career

-Marcol was selected by Green Bay Packers coach Dan Devine in the second round of the 1972 NFL Draft.
+Marcol was selected by Packers head coach Dan Devine in the second round (34th overall) of the 1972 NFL draft.
 He scored 128 points his rookie year, leading the league in scoring, and he was named NFC Rookie of the Year — the only kicker to have received that honor — and an All-Pro.
 He again led the league in scoring and was named an All-Pro and Pro Bowler in 1974.

-Marcol may best be known for his game-winning touchdown against the Chicago Bears on September 7, 1980.
-On opening day of the 1980 NFL season, the Packers were tied 6–6 with the Bears in overtime.
-A 32-yard pass from Lynn Dickey to James Lofton helped set up a 34-yard field goal attempt to win the game for the Packers.
-Marcol's kick was blocked by Alan Page and deflected straight back to Marcol.
-He caught the ball, ran around left end and was able to make it 25 yards into the end zone to give the Packers a 12–6 victory.
+Marcol may best be known for his game-winning touchdown in the season opener in 1980, at home against the Chicago Bears.
+The Packers were tied 6–6 with the Bears after regulation; in overtime, a 32-yard pass from Lynn Dickey to James Lofton helped set up a 34-yard field goal attempt to win the game.
+Marcol's kick was blocked by veteran Alan Page (the ball hit Page's helmet) and deflected straight back to Marcol; he caught the ball, ran around left end, and was able to make it 25 yards into the end zone for a 12–6 Packers victory.
 He later acknowledged that he was high on cocaine during the game's second half.

-Marcol was cut by head coach Bart Starr on October 8, 1980, following a rough game against the Cincinnati Bengals.
-Starr said Marcol was cut because of poor kickoffs, but Marcol felt it was because of his cocaine use.
-He signed with the Houston Oilers when they came to Green Bay for a game on December 14, 1980.
-It was determined very late that week that Oilers kicker Toni Fritsch would be unable to play.
-Marcol was in Green Bay, so the Oilers claimed him off waivers.
-He kicked one field goal and made only one of three PATs in a 22–3 Houston win.
+A month later, Marcol was cut by head coach Bart Starr on October 8, following a rough game against the Cincinnati Bengals, a 14–9 home win for Green Bay.
+Starr said Marcol was cut because of poor kickoffs, but Marcol felt it was because of his cocaine use; he was succeeded by Tom Birney, then hall of famer Jan Stenerud.
+Marcol signed with the Houston Oilers two months later when they came to Green Bay for a game on December 14.
+It was determined very late that week that Oilers kicker Toni Fritsch would be unable to play and Marcol was still residing in Green Bay, so the Oilers claimed him off waivers.
+He kicked one field goal (27 yd), but made only one of three PATs in a 22–3 Houston win.
 Marcol remained with the Oilers for the rest of the season, but did not play again due to Fritsch's return.
+Marcol has said that his excessive drug and alcohol use shortened his career drastically and that he could've played well into his forties, claiming that he was still making 50-yard field goals in his street clothes at that age.
+He was inducted into the Green Bay Packers Hall of Fame in 1987.